 Also, sugar can slow down your body’s ability to absorb and eliminate alcohol which why drinking sugary alcoholic drinks can lead to a headache or hangover.

-Tip: Replace the “tonic” in a mixed drink like a vodka tonic with seltzer and a lime.
+Tip: Replace the “tonic” in a mixed drink like a vodka tonic with seltzer and lime.
 Surprisingly, tonic has a ton of sugar (32 grams!), carbs, and calories.
 That’s almost as much sugar as a soda, while seltzer has almost none.

 Mind the Drink Serving Size